pi-star-2025/pi_star/Misc/Real_VR/red_triangle.md

 So you need some story/reason to penetrate this collective forcefield which then allows you to update the original triangle and get updates

-At this point (2025), our sun knows how to, via a pipe of shining light, send and receives messages with the clockwork above
+At this point (2025), our sun knows how to, via a pipe of shining light, send and receive messages with the clockwork above

 So our sun is constantly dreaming awake.